-Sewing machine with usual sewing supplies (thread, wound bobbins, seam ripper, pins, sewing scissors, extra machine needles, owner’s manual, etc.)
+1) Sewing machine, in good working order, with usual sewing supplies (thread, wound bobbins, seam ripper, pins, sewing scissors, extra machine needles, owner?s manual, etc.)

 2 yards or more of assorted print fabrics for the leafy bits